highconaotools/highconaotools.github.io/README.md

 3. Set up rbenv in your shell
 `$ rbenv init`

+4. Load rbenv automatically by appending the following to `~/.bash_profile`:
+`eval "$(rbenv init -)"`

-4. Close and reopen your terminal for the changes to take effect
+5. Close and reopen your terminal for the changes to take effect

-5. Install ruby (more about using rbenv on a Mac [here](https://medium.com/@norton.seanm/a-guide-to-using-rbenv-mac-4ca211b1c713))
+6. Install ruby (more about using rbenv on a Mac [here](https://medium.com/@norton.seanm/a-guide-to-using-rbenv-mac-4ca211b1c713))
 `$ rbenv install 2.7.2`

-6. Set your local ruby version to use
+7. Set your local ruby version to use
 `$ rbenv local 2.7.2`

-7. Install bundler and jekyll
+8. Install bundler and jekyll
 `$ gem install bundler jekyll jemoji`

 [Jekyll installation on Mac](https://jekyllrb.com/docs/installation/macos/)